sophiaziesch/Space-Race/README.md

    - Methods:
      - `start`: Starts the game and sets up initial conditions.
+     - `gameLoop`: Defines main game loop.
      - `update`: Updates the game state every frame.
-     - `handleInput`: Handles keyboard input from the player.
+     - `increaseLevel`: Increases difficulty of the game after a certain score.
      - `didCollide`: Checks for collisions between the player's spaceship and obstacles.
      - `increaseScore`: Increases the player's score.
-     - `gameOver`: Ends the game and displays the final score.
+     - `endGame`: Ends the game and offers to restart the game.
+     - `wonGame`: Ends game when win condition is met and offers to restart the game.

 2. **Player**: Represents the player's spaceship.